 Heat about 1 tablespoon olive oil in a large skillet over medium heat.
 Add sliced chorizo and cook 3-5 minutes, or until slightly crisped and rendered.
 Remove from heat.

 Place a heavy bottom pot (such as a Dutch oven) over medium heat.
-Add two tablespoons olive oil and the diced onions.
+Add two tablespoons of olive oil and the diced onions.
 Sauce 5-10 minutes, or until tender.
 Add the garlic and cook just until fragrant (2 minutes).
 Add the rice and stir to coat in the oil and onions.
 Cook 2 minutes.
 Add the sherry or wine and let simmer until completely absorbed.

 In a separate pot, combine the broth, saffron, paprika, red pepper, and 3 teaspoons of kosher salt, and bring to a gentle simmer.